 Bottom line: the only reason you'd choose the World version over the World Elite is if you can't meet the $80K minimum income requirement of the Elite card.

 What's Important To You?

 What you think is the most important feature of a credit card might not line up with my own assessment.
 Therefore, if one of the features listed below is of great importance to you, then you might want to consider applying for a card that does well in that particular area.

 1) Earning Miles As Fast As Possible

-My recommendation is to go with the American Express AIR MILES Platinum Credit Card because it has a combination of a high earn rate (8 miles per $100 spent), a reasonable annual fee of $65 that is waived for the first year, a massive sign up bonus of 2,000 free miles, and a lot of premium perks and features for little cost.
+My recommendation is to go with the American Express AIR MILES Platinum Credit Card because it has a combination of a high earn rate (8 miles per $100 spent), a reasonable annual fee of $65, a massive sign up bonus of 2,000 free miles, and a lot of premium perks and features for little cost.